Small Grants Guidelines

 Appropriate dissemination activities may include:

-- presenting a workshop or other event at the MEA Learning and Teaching conference;
+- presenting a workshop eg at an event and/or MEA Learning and Teaching event;

 - proposing and running a professional learning module for staff;